hellerve/blog/wip/Pattern_Matching,_A_Thing_Of_The_Past.md

 argument to having the number first.
 The issue being addressed here is composability.
 It turns out that you want to express `give me the first 5 elements of a given list` more often than `give me the first n elements of list [1..n]`.
-We can curry—another word for partial evaluation—functions, such that we can define `first5` as `(curry take 5)`.
+We can curry—that is, partially evaluate—functions, such that we can define `first5` as `(curry take 5)`.
 In short, we learned how to be more modular and pattern-oriented, which is what ~~object-oriented~~ functional programming is all about.